Sflashy/ImageViewer/README.md

 #### What is this?
-This is an Image Viewer made with .Net
+This is an Image Viewer made with .NET Framework

 #### How to use?
 Download the app and make it as your default image viewer